 We all want to look and feel our best, I believe this to be true for every woman at any age.

 Tip 4: Sugar. (the white or processed stuff) When it comes to looking good and feeling great, there’s no place for processed sugar in our diets.
-Sugar is very aging on the skin, it contains no nutrients, and although it may give you an instant feel good kick, your energy will soon dip downwards and you’ll be reaching for more sugar.
+Sugar is very ageing on the skin, it contains no nutrients, and although it may give you an instant feel-good kick, your energy will soon dip downwards and you’ll be reaching for more sugar.

 Tip 5: Drink warm water.
 First thing in the morning, and at any time during the day you feel the urge to eat something sugary.
 Drinking warm water is cleansing, hydrating and comforting.

 Tip 6: Massage.
-This really is a beauty therapist’s best kept secret.
-5 minutes spent massaging your clean face at night before bed or while you watch TV, will do wonders for your skin, boosting the circulation and toning the facial muscles.
-Make sure you use a good facial oil suitable for your skin type, or cream/balm which ever you prefer, work the product into your skin.
-Use your ring fingers around the delicate, orbital area of your eye, the skin here is very thin, so don't tug or pull.
-On the rest of your face, always use firm, upward strokes, using the meaty pads of your fingers and hands, and don't forget to give your scalp a massage too.
+This really is a beauty therapist’s best-kept secret.
+5 minutes spent massaging your clean face at night before bed or while you watch TV, will do wonders for your skin, boosting circulation and toning the facial muscles.
+Make sure you use a good facial oil suitable for your skin type, or cream/balm whichever you prefer, work the product into your skin.
+Use your ring fingers around the delicate, orbital area of your eye, the skin here is very thin, so don’t tug or pull.
+On the rest of your face, always use firm, upward strokes, using the meaty pads of your fingers and hands, and don’t forget to give your scalp a massage too.
 You’ll be surprised how good it feels.
-Massaging the scalp helps to relieve a lot of built up tension especially on the face.
+Massaging the scalp helps to relieve a lot of built-up tension especially on the face.
 This will really make your skin glow.